IntelPython/dpctl/docs/docfiles/user_guides/manual/dpctl/queues.rst

 after the task execution is complete.

 The :class:`dpctl.SyclTimer` class implements a Python context manager.
-You can use this manager to collect cumulative profiling information for all the tasks submitted to the queue of interest by functions executed within the context:
+You can use this context manager to collect cumulative profiling information for all the tasks submitted to the queue of interest by functions executed within the context:

 .. code-block:: python